Tag: Jim Shannon

 The below Parliamentary question was asked by Jim Shannon on 2016-01-06.

-To ask the Secretary of State for Health, what research his Department has assessed or commissioned on potential links between prevention of Alzheimer’s disease and maintaining positive thinking into later life.
+To ask the Secretary of State for Health, what research his Department has assessed or commissioned on potential links between prostate cancer treatment and Alzheimer’s disease.

 • Jim Shannon – 2015 Parliamentary Question to the Department for Culture, Media and Sport